 Ways to ask your friends to be bridesmaids

 There are many exciting ways you can pop the bridesmaid question.
+We have a list of 15 creative bridesmaid proposal ideas to check out.

 - Have a wine night with the ladies you plan to ask